hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/251000263v1-judging-with-confidence-calibrating-autoraters-to-preference-distrib.md

 ---
 layout: default
-title: Judging with Confidence: Calibrating Autoraters to Preference Distributions
+title: "Judging with Confidence: Calibrating Autoraters to Preference Distributions"
 ---

 # Judging with Confidence: Calibrating Autoraters to Preference Distributions